On the structure and classification of Bernstein algebras: Introduction

 \section{Introduction}

-One of the pioneers of using mathematics to model genetics was Bernstein \cite{bern1, bern2, bern3} who formultated what is currently known as the \emph{Bernstein problem} and which constists in classifying all possible situations of the population genetics satisfying the \emph{Stationarity Principle}, i.e. conditions required to ensure that a population attains equilibrium after one generation (\cite{Lj0}, \cite[Section 4]{reed}, \cite[Chapter 9]{WB}).
+One of the pioneers of using mathematics to model genetics was Bernstein \cite{bern1, bern2, bern3} who formulated what is currently known as the \emph{Bernstein problem}, which consists in classifying all possible situations of the population genetics satisfying the \emph{Stationarity Principle}, i.e. conditions required to ensure that a population attains equilibrium after one generation (\cite{Lj0}, \cite[Section 4]{reed}, \cite[Chapter 9]{WB}).
 Later on, Etherington \cite{Eth} and Schafer \cite{Sch} pointed out the important role of non-associative algebras in modelling genetics (for an up-dated survey see \cite{reed}) introducing and studying a number of non-associative algebras that arise from genetics such as baric, (special) train, gametic, zygotic or genetic algebras.
-Based on these ideas, Lyubich \cite{Lj} and Holgate \cite{Hol} restarted the study of the Bernstein problem and they introduced the concept of \emph{Bernstein algebra} as a commutative algebra $A$ over a field $k$ of characteristic $\neq 2$ such that there exists a non-zero morphism of algebras $\omega: A \to k$ such that $(a^2)^2 = \omega (a)^2 \, a^2$, for all $a \in A$.
-This was a turning point which generated an explosion of interest in the study of these new class of algebras.
-With this concept in hand, Bernstein's problem, in its most general form can now be rephrased and generalized simply as:
+Based on these ideas, Lyubich \cite{Lj} and Holgate \cite{Hol} restarted the study of the Bernstein problem and introduced the concept of \emph{Bernstein algebra} as a commutative algebra $A$ over a field $k$ of characteristic $\neq 2$ such that there exists a non-zero morphism of algebras $\omega: A \to k$ such that $(a^2)^2 = \omega (a)^2 \, a^2$, for all $a \in A$.
+This was a turning point which generated an explosion of interest in the study of this new class of algebras.
+With this concept in hand, Bernstein's problem can be generalized as:

 \emph{For a given positive integer $n$, describle and classify, up to an isomorphism, all Bernstein algebras of dimension $n$.}